HP (NYSE:HPQ) Updates FY 2022 Earnings Guidance

-HP (NYSE:HPQ) last issued its earnings results on Tuesday, November 23rd.
-The computer maker reported $0.94 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.88 by $0.06.
-HP had a net margin of 6.56% and a negative return on equity of 137.22%.
-The company had revenue of $16.68 billion for the quarter, compared to analysts’ expectations of $15.42 billion.
-During the same period in the prior year, the business earned $0.62 EPS.
-The firm’s quarterly revenue was up 9.3% on a year-over-year basis.
-Analysts forecast that HP will post 3.74 earnings per share for the current fiscal year.

-HPQ has been the topic of several recent research reports.
-Credit Suisse Group increased their target price on HP from $30.00 to $31.00 and gave the company a neutral rating in a research report on Thursday, October 21st.
-Evercore ISI lifted their target price on HP from $35.00 to $40.00 and gave the company an outperform rating in a research note on Wednesday.
-Morgan Stanley lowered shares of HP from an overweight rating to an equal weight rating and set a $31.00 price target for the company. in a research report on Friday, August 27th.
-Zacks Investment Research downgraded shares of HP from a buy rating to a hold rating and set a $33.00 price objective on the stock. in a research report on Friday, November 5th.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price objective on shares of HP from $32.00 to $36.00 and gave the stock a hold rating in a research note on Wednesday.
-Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating and five have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company currently has a consensus rating of Hold and a consensus price target of $32.77.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, January 5th.
+Shareholders of record on Wednesday, December 8th will be given a dividend of $0.25 per share.
+This is a positive change from HP’s previous quarterly dividend of $0.19.
+This represents a $1.00 annualized dividend and a yield of 2.69%.
+The ex-dividend date of this dividend is Tuesday, December 7th.
+HP’s dividend payout ratio is 14.34%.

-In other HP news, insider Alex Cho sold 38,411 shares of HP stock in a transaction that occurred on Thursday, November 18th.
-The shares were sold at an average price of $31.04, for a total transaction of $1,192,277.44.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO Enrique Lores sold 34,000 shares of the company’s stock in a transaction on Friday, October 1st.
+In other news, Director Subra Suresh sold 10,939 shares of the stock in a transaction dated Wednesday, November 24th.
+The shares were sold at an average price of $34.12, for a total value of $373,238.68.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, CEO Enrique Lores sold 34,000 shares of the stock in a transaction dated Friday, October 1st.
 The shares were sold at an average price of $27.53, for a total transaction of $936,020.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 237,973 shares of company stock worth $7,430,226 in the last 90 days.
-0.19% of the stock is currently owned by company insiders.
+Insiders have sold 248,912 shares of company stock worth $7,803,465 over the last ninety days.
+Insiders own 0.19% of the company’s stock.

-An institutional investor recently raised its position in HP stock.
-Ironwood Wealth Management LLC. lifted its position in HP Inc. (NYSE:HPQ) by 117.9% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 2,674 shares of the computer maker’s stock after purchasing an additional 1,447 shares during the period.
-Ironwood Wealth Management LLC.’s holdings in HP were worth $81,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-80.06% of the stock is owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in HP stock.
+Ironwood Wealth Management LLC. lifted its holdings in HP Inc. (NYSE:HPQ) by 117.9% during the 2nd quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 2,674 shares of the computer maker’s stock after acquiring an additional 1,447 shares during the period.
+Ironwood Wealth Management LLC.’s holdings in HP were worth $81,000 as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 80.06% of the company’s stock.

 About HP